e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `t*` iteration runs the zero-arg arities, whose compiled bodies contain no discrete entries ([§10.5][s10-5]).

-Across passes these bodies communicate only through the stores and the table, so the [seams](#g-seam) between passes cost nothing — no values cross them.
-**Within** a pass one kind of value does: a stage's `w` ([§5.2][s5-2]) is handed to its one-hop consumers as an ordinary SSA argument, across block and chunk seams alike, never through storage.
-That is what makes the fusion a design constraint rather than an optimization: a step's sweep and its `f` block compile into one pass, and an event round's sweep, its guards and its fired handlers into another ([§10.6][s10-6]), because that is the scope over which a private intermediate is fresh by construction.
+These bodies communicate only through the stores and the table.
+No value crosses a [seam](#g-seam) — not between passes, not between the blocks of one pass, not between chunks — so the seams cost nothing, and the executor's decomposition stays free: fusing a step's sweep with its `f` block, or an event round's sweep with its guards and fired handlers ([§10.6][s10-6]), is an optimization it may take or decline ([D-194][d-194]).
 Two doors this structure opens for free, recorded not committed: deterministic parallel evaluation of the order-free blocks (disjoint writes, and no floating-point reductions to reorder — [§6.2][s6-2] made every sum an ordered junction